gregorytmorgan/JsWidget/README.md

 Instantiate with:

-`1.
-A HTTP URL that provides JSON response text:`
 ```
+1. A HTTP URL that provides JSON response text:
 {
   "status": {
     "code": 200,                          // 200 for sucess, otherwise and error